Bert van Marwijk: Australia national team

 On 24 January 2018, van Marwijk was appointed as the new head coach of the Australian national team on a short-term deal until the end of the 2018 FIFA World Cup.
 On his debut on 23 March, the team lost 4–1 to Norway in a friendly in Oslo, followed four days later by a goalless draw with Colombia in England.
 In warmups ahead of the finals, the Socceroos beat the Czech Republic and Hungary; the 4–0 win over the former was that country's record defeat.
 Australia were eliminated from the group stage in Russia, with one draw and two losses.

 UAE national team

 On 20 March 2019, van Marwijk became the new manager of the United Arab Emirates national team.
 On 4 December that year, the nation's football association announced his sacking following their 4–2 defeat to rivals Qatar in the 24th Arabian Gulf Cup.

 Van Marwijk returned to the same post on 14 December 2020.
 At the 2021 FIFA Arab Cup in Qatar, the team lost 5–0 in the quarter-finals to their rivals.
 He was sacked again on 12 February 2022, with the team confirmed out of the automatic places in 2022 FIFA World Cup qualification with two games left.

 Personal life

 Van Marwijk's daughter, Andra, married the Dutch international footballer Mark van Bommel.
 Their sons Thomas and Ruben van Bommel made their professional football debuts with MVV Maastricht in the early 2020s.

+In June 2022, Van Marwijk received the Lifetime Achievement Award at the Rinus Michels Awards for Dutch football managers.